 #100 - Anascape Ltd. v.
 Microsoft Corp.

 In May 2008, the firm secured a $21 million patent infringement verdict for Anascape Ltd. against Nintendo of America Inc. After Microsoft settled before trial, jurors found that various video game controllers sold by Nintendo infringed Anascape’s patent.
-The McKool Smith attorneys included firm principal and lead counsel Doug Cawley, principals Mr. Baxter and Mr. Stevenson, and Chris Bovenkamp.
+The McKool Smith attorneys included firm principal and lead counsel Doug Cawley, principals Mr. Baxter and Chris Bovenkamp.

 The VerdictSearch Top 100 Verdicts of 2008 is included as a special section in the March 2, 2009, issue of The National Law Journal.